stevensshlee-svg/Networking-demos/Integrated Labs/Branch Office Network/README.md

 Each WAN link was configured as a point-to-point network, and the routers advertise their connected networks into OSPF.
 This allows both branch locations to learn routes to each other without relying on static routing.

-Using OSPF also makes the network easier to scale.
-Additional branch offices could be added with minimal changes to the existing routing configuration.
+Using OSPF also makes the network easier to scale, resulting in the potential addition of branch offices with minimal changes to the existing routing configuration.
 * LA L3 Switch & LA Router OSPF neighbors
 ![LA-OSPF](images/la/la%20l3%20sw%20ospf.png)
 ![LA-OSPF](images/la/la%20router%20ospf.png)